Block book: Collections

 Because of their popular nature, few copies of block books survive today, many existing only in unique copies or even fragments.
-Block books have received intensive scholarly study and many block books have been digitized and are available on line.
+Block books have received intensive scholarly study and many block books have been digitized and are available online.

 The following institutions have important collections of block-books (the number of examples includes fragments or even single leaves and is taken from Sabine Mertens et al., Blockbücher des Mittelalters, 1991, pp. 355–395, except where a footnote provides another source):